-This work provides the best measurement of the Solar dipole parameters as reminded in Table 3, showing an unprecedented stability.
-This measurement, together with the large scale CMB cosmological anisotropies map can be used for intercalibration of future CMB experiments, and testing the removal of foregrounds as done in this work.
+work provides the best measurement of the solar dipole parameters.
+Nevertheless, the HFI-Legacy systematic uncertainty in longitude is not compatible with the shift of 3.6 arcmin with the new determination in this work.
+Section 4.4 shows that if the systematic effect associated with the filling of M_g with a CMB realization is included, the compatibility is within 1σ .
+This measurement, together with the large-scale CMB cosmological anisotropies map, can be used for cross-calibration of future CMB experiments, and testing the removal of foregrounds as done in this work.

-The dust emission is the dominant large scale anisotropies component above 100 GHz affecting strongly the CMB at the largest angular scales.
-Such non-Gaussian foreground critically depends on the zero level of the frequency maps which can only be constrained for differential experiments by the coherence of the dipoles.
-We have developed here a method which does improve these zero levels which have much better accuracy than the extrapolation to zero column density of interstellar gas.
-Moreover, the component separation between the CMB and the dominant dust foreground is performed iteratively and allows to build intermediate and large scales maps of the dust SED variations.
+The dust emission is the dominant large-scale anisotropy component above 100 GHz strongly affecting the CMB at the largest angular scales.
+Such very nonGaussian foreground critically depends on the zero level of the frequency maps which can only be constrained for differential experiments by the coherence